microsoft/onnxruntime/docs/Hosting_Application_Usage.md

-# How to Use ONNX Hosting Application Provide REST API for Prediction
+# How to Use ONNX Hosting Application REST API for Prediction

-ONNX hosting application is designed to provide REST API for prediction service.
+The ONNX hosting application is designed to provide a REST API for a prediction service.
 The command line is quite simple as below.
 Only `model_path` is MUST-HAVE to start a server.

 ```
 ~./onnxruntime_hosting --help